 Empirical Strategy.
-To examine the relationship between family structure and female well-being, we estimate the following regression:
+To examine the relationship between family structure and female wellbeing, we estimate the following regression:

-$$y{iasd} = \beta_1 \ has_son_i + \beta_2 \ has_daughter_i + \beta_3 \ female_headed_i + \alpha_a + \delta_s + \Gamma \mathbf{X_i} + \epsilon{iasd},$$ (2)

-where i denotes an individual, a the respondent's age, s the respondent's state of residency, and d the district, y{iasd} is the outcome variable, and has_son_i and $has_daughter_i$ are indicator variables denoting whether the respondent has a son or daughter. $female_headed_i$ denotes whether the respondent lives in a household where the head is female.
+$$y{iasd} = \beta_1 has_son_i + \beta_2 has_daughter_i + \beta_3 female_headed_i + \alpha_a + \delta_s + \Gamma \mathbf{X}i + \epsilon{iasd}, \quad (2)$$ where i denotes an individual, a the respondent's age, s the respondent's state of residency, and d the district, y{iasd} is the outcome variable, and has_son_i and $has_daughter_i$ are indicator variables denoting whether the respondent has a son or daughter. female_headed_i denotes whether the respondent lives in a household where the head is female.
 The fixed effects and other controls are the same as in the previous equation.

 Results.
 Table 3 reports the results from estimating Equation 2 in our sample.
 Having a daughter is associated with a substantial and statistically significant decrease in mental health.
-If the woman has a daughter, she is 9pp more likely to have worsening feelings of depression and 10pp more likely to have worsening feelings of tiredness.
-Having a daughter is also associated with a statistically significant effect on the anxiety and safety measures, leading to a 7pp increase in the likelihood that respondents are more anxious and a 10pp increase in the likelihood that they feel less safe when moving from zero to 100% containment.
+If the woman has a daughter, she is 9pp more likely to have worsening feelings of depression and 10pp more likely to have worsening feelings of exhaustion.
+Having a daughter is also statistically significantly associated with the anxiety measure (8 pp increase), the mental health index (9 pp increase), and feeling less safe (10 pp).
 The latter finding may capture an increased threat of intimate partner violence.
 These negative effects appear to be specific to women with daughters rather than women with children.
-The effects associated with having a son are small, statistically insignificant and not systematically positive.
-While we lack the precision to reject that the coefficients on having a son and daughter are the same in all cases, we can reject that they are the same for safety at the 5 percent level.
+The effects associated with having a son are small, statistically insignificant, and not systematically positive.
+While we lack the precision to reject that the coefficients on having a son and daughter are the same in all cases, we can reject that they are the same for safety at the 5 percent level.14

-The effects on well-being are also exacerbated when the head of the household is female, although we caution that female-headed household's socioeconomic status could also be systematically different from male-headed households.13 When the respondent lives in a female headed household, she is 12-14pp more likely to have worsening feelings of depression and 9-11pp more likely to have worsening feelings of exhaustion when moving from zero to 100% containment.
-Living in a female-headed household is also significantly associated with the safety measure, leading to a 12-13pp increase in the likelihood that respondents feel less safe.
+The effects on well-being are also exacerbated when the head of the household is female, although we caution that female-headed household's socioeconomic status could also be systematically different from male-headed households.15 When the respondent lives in a female headed household, she is 14pp more likely to have worsening feelings of depression, 11pp more likely to have worsening feelings of exhaustion, and 10pp more likely to report worsening outcomes on all mental health questions.
+Living in a female-headed household is also significantly associated with the safety measure (13pp increase in the likelihood that respondents feel less safe).
+We show these results are robust to the inclusion of additional controls for COVID-19 severity in Table A14.